CovertLab/borealis/docs/install-tools.md

    If it prints an error message like `pyenv: python2: command not found`, you might need to install a suitable version of Python and configure `gcloud` to use it.

-   E.g. if you use `pyenv` to manage Python installations:
+   Assuming you use `pyenv` to manage Python installations:

    ```sh
    pyenv install 2.7.17